just-max/less-power/README.md

 For running real programming courses, programming exercises built for the Less Power framework are best run with [Artemis](https://github.com/ls1intum/Artemis).
 Artemis is an interactive learning platform that handles student participation and provides CI-based automated testing.

-However, the framework using only standard OCaml tooling, and may be adapted for use with other platforms that offer some from of continuous integration.
+However, the framework uses only standard OCaml tooling, and may be adapted for use with other platforms that offer some from of continuous integration.

 ## Examples